 During 2004 the Advisory Board developed draft forest worker and contractor mitigation guidelines.
 In order to develop an estimate of the cost of those guidelines, the Trustee polled all the major licensees that were to lose some of their allowable annual cut.
 They were asked to provide their best estimate of the effect of the timber reallocation on their workers, their contractors, and their contractors' workers.
 The Trustee received a 100% response rate from Coastal licensees, and a 90% response rate in the Interior.
-The main reason for the lower response in the Interior was the lack of a response from New Skeena, which is involved in bankruptcy proceedings.
+The main reason for the lower response in the Interior was the lack of a response from New Skeena, which was involved in bankruptcy proceedings.

 Utilizing the best estimates of industry, seniority estimates obtained from the IWA pension plan, seniority estimates obtained from contractor industry associations, and the proposed guidelines, the Trustee arrived at an estimated cost of delivering the proposed guidelines.
-Based on that estimate, the Trustee estimated that the BCFRT required approximately \$50,000,000 more than what was available in the BCFRT accounts as of December 31, 2004, plus what the BCFRT is likely earn in interest while holding mitigation funds in trust.
+Based on that estimate, the Trustee estimated that the BCFRT required approximately \$50,000,000 more than what was available in the BCFRT accounts as of December 31, 2004, plus what the BCFRT is would llikely earn in interest while holding mitigation funds in trust.

 The Trustee and the Advisory Board approached the province to attempt to get sufficient extra funds to allow the draft mitigation guidelines to be finalized.
-On January 21, 2005 the Premier made a public commitment to ask the BC Legislature to approve the required extra \$50,000,000.
+On January 21, 2005 the Premier made a public commitment to ask the BC Legislature to approve the required extra

+\$50,000,000.
 On February 22, 2005 the legislature approved the request.
-Of that amount,

-\$40,000,000 was transferred to the BCFRT, and \$10,000,000 has been held back by the Ministry of Forests and Range pending confirmation that the funds will be required.
+Of that amount, \$40,000,000 was transferred to the BCFRT, and \$10,000,000 has been held back by the Ministry of Forests and Range pending confirmation that the funds will be required.
 Therefore, the draft guidelines were finalized.

-Significant mitigation payments have been made during 2005.
-Based on the Forestry Revitalization Proposals (FRPs) and related mitigation applications received to date, it appears contractor mitigation costs and the employee mitigation costs per severed employee will be higher than originally expected.
+Significant mitigation payments have been made as of December 31, 2006.
+Based on the Forestry Revitalization Proposals (FRPs) and related mitigation applications received to date, it is clear that contractor mitigation costs and employee mitigation costs per severed employee will be higher than originally expected.
 However, the total number of severed employees will likely be lower than originally expected.
+It may still be necessary to draw on some of the \$10,000,000 that has been committed to the BCFRT by the Ministry of Forests and Range, but a combination of reasonable investment returns, lower than expected administration costs, and lower than expected total severance costs have more than compensated for higher than expected contract mitigation costs.

-Therefore, as of the end of 2005, the Trustee continues to believe the funds in the BCFRT, plus the \$10,000,000 that has been committed to the BCFRT by the Ministry of Forests and Range, will be sufficient to make future required mitigation payments based on the Contractor and Worker Mitigation Guidelines.
+Therefore, as of the end of 2006, the Trustee believes the funds in the BCFRT, will be sufficient to make future required mitigation payments based on the Contractor and Worker Mitigation Guidelines.